-Agents tell me that thanks to search functions, they have hundreds of web-generated real estate buyer leads to manage.
+Agents tell me that thanks to search functions, they have hundreds of internet buyer leads to manage.
 Their systems may be automatically sending those buyers information on new listings, but they feel that isn’t good enough.
 After all, if those buyers have been exploring several sites, it may be the same information other agents are sending.

 You may be facing the same problem.

-How can you stand out and be the one those leads call when they decide to take action?
+How can you stand out and be the one those Internet buyer leads call when they decide to take action?

-When there are hundreds of leads, there aren’t enough hours in the day to make a call or send a personal message to each of them every week – or even every month.
+When you have hundreds of Internet buyer leads, there aren’t enough hours in the day to make a call or send a personal message to each of them every week – or even every month.

 You do need time to tend to current clients, to keep all of your transactions running smoothly, to stay in touch with past clients and your sphere, and to follow up carefully with referral leads.